Arpit2600/Ola-Data-Analytics-Project-/README.md

     FROM Ola.bookings
     WHERE Incomplete_Rides = 'Yes';

-# For the Power BI the qiestions where divide into 5 views
+# For the Power BI the questions were divide into 5 views
 ## 1.Overall
 - Ride Volume Over Time
 - Booking Status Breakdown